Welcome to Kestrel Class

 We ask you to hear your child read 5 times a week.
 I know how difficult this is – but there are often little slots of time when they can read to you – while you are cooking/ironing/ washing up or of course snuggled on the sofa or in bed.

 The children have a yellow reading record where their reading must be logged everyday.
 This can be logged with a comment or just a signature.
 Dojos will be rewarded for children who read at home on five separate occasions.

 In Maths we use Mastering Number, aimed at strengthening the understanding of number, and fluency with number facts, among children in the first three years of school and Maths No Problem.
-Please make sure your child plays on Numbots (and/or TTRockstars for Year 1) several times a week – the more regularly they play, the better they will get.
+Please make sure your child plays on Numbots (all children) and TTRockstars (for Year 1Spring term onwards) five times a week for 10 minutes – the more regularly they play, the better they will get.